tonytvo/blog-generator/content/blog/miracle-morning/index.md

 ## Thinking: Practice and develop good thinking daily.

 - Success doesn’t come by accident.
 People don’t repeatedly stumble into achievement and then figure it out afterward.
-Whether you’re a doctor, a businessperson, a carpenter, a teacher, or a parent, your level of success will increase dramatically if you place high value on thinking.
+Whether you’re a doctor, a businessperson, a carpenter, a teacher, or a parent, your level of success will increase dramatically if you place a high value on your thinking.
 The greater your thinking, the greater your potential.

 - Good thinking can increase all value and serve as assets.
-There are many types of thinking which includes: big picture thinking, focus thinking, creative thinking, realistic thinking, strategic thinking, possibility thinking, reflecting thinking, questioning popular thinking, shared thinking, unselfish thinking and bottom line thinking.
-You don’t need to be a master at all the thinking types but simply find people who can compensate the weak areas. **Everyday set aside a certain time to think, find thinking place and have a system/process that works for you.
+There are many types of thinking which include: big-picture thinking, focus thinking, creative thinking, realistic thinking, strategic thinking, possibility thinking, reflecting thinking, questioning popular thinking, shared thinking, unselfish thinking and bottom-line thinking.
+You don’t need to be a master at all the thinking types but simply find people who can compensate for the weak areas. **every day, set aside a certain time to think, find a thinking place and have a system/process that works for you.
 To think better, you need to**:
   - 1) Focus on the positive.
   - 2) Gather good input, capture your thoughts
   - 3) Spend time with good thinkers.